Alden Ehrenreich reveals why the Millennium Falcon got so filthy by the time of the original Star Wars

 But now this mystery may have finally been solved, because Solo star Alden Ehrenreich – who plays the younger version of Harrison Ford’s character – has revealed exactly why Han let the ship get in such a state, telling RadioTimes.com that there may be more method to his slovenliness than first appears.

-“Well, the real deep cut Star Wars answer to that…” Ehrenreich begins.
+“Well, the real deep cut Star Wars answer to that…” Ehrenreich begins in a video interview (below).
 “I mean you see some of that go on [in Solo], you see a little bit how it became the way it looks now,” he explains.

 “But you know, if you’re flying and you’re trying to avoid Imperial Guards or something, it’s better to be driving a Pinto than it is a red Lamborghini.